 All staff and inmates shall be responsible for being alert to signs of potential situations in which sexual abuse or harassment might occur.

 Staff shall be aware of inmates' state of undress.
 The presence of staff of the opposite gender shall be announced prior to entering a housing unit where an inmate would normally be undressed.
-This announcement shall be called on the radio to control by the individual that made the announcement and shall be logged on the cell check sheet by the individual running the board.
+This announcement shall be called on the radio to control by the individual that made the announcement and shall be logged on the cell check sheet by the individual running the control board.

 An inmate shall be able to shower and perform bodily functions without nonmedical staff of the opposite gender viewing them, except in exigent circumstances (as defined above, per national PREA standards) or when such viewing is incidental to routine security checks.
 All video monitoring of individual cells shall maintain a privacy screen to ensure this.